St Crispin's School: School clubs

 A range of clubs are available both at lunchtime and after school.
 There are clubs for music, drama, dance, art, Warhammer, various sports, computing (including a computer club specifically for girls) and Christian Union.

-School trips

-The school provides a regular programme of school trips to enhance the curriculum.
-Pupils have visited Warwick Castle, Lulworth Cove, Cheddar Gorge, HMS Belfast and the Black Country Museum.
-Lower school pupils have the opportunity to participate in a residential team building weekend.
-Overseas trips have included visits to the First World War battlefields, the art galleries in Barcelona, trekking in Thailand and Mexico, ski-ing in Aprica, Italy, and the US, and trips to Moscow and Saint Petersburg.
-A Level Historians are taken on an annual trip to the Houses of Parliament.
-German Exchange also takes place in the school.

 Achievements and specialisms

 St Crispin's is a specialist school in mathematics and computing and a Leadership Partnership School.
 It is both a Microsoft Academy and a Cisco Systems Networking Academy.
 The school has Investor in People Status and also holds the Sportsmark Award and the ICT Mark.
 St Crispin's has strong links with the local community and has a special link with Costain through its building awareness programme.
 The school celebrated its best ever GCSE results in 2011 with 89.1% of pupils achieving five or more passes at grades A* to C and 74.5% receiving five or more grades A* to C including maths and English.
 At A level 51% of papers were awarded an A*-B grade.